mabene/doty/README.md

 For example, if you target the date "**Friday, December 26**", then a possible solution is as follows.
 ![alt text](./images/FRI_DEC_26.png)

+This puzzle is designed as a recreational challenge for humans.
+Human solvers typically necesitates several minutes to uncover any one solution to a given puzzle instance, despite the fact that each day typically has hundreds or thousands of solutions.
+And this is true of clever and patient human fellows... most people give up after a few tries.

+ can take —

 ## Script usage

 ### Basic Usage